Nicholasdgiles/nicholasgiles.github.io/_posts/2021-12-07-steam-redesign.markdown

 ### Design Problem

-**App Redesign:** pick an app or other digital product with significant flaws in the visual design, look and feel, and UI.
-Document those flaws and discuss alternative ideas for a redesign.
-Focus on the visuals and desired emotional respons and address UX issues secondarily.
+**App Redesign:** pick an app or digital product with significant flaws in the visual design, look and feel, and UI.
+Document those flaws, brainstorm alternative solutions, and redesign the application.
+Focus on the visuals and desired emotional response and address UX issues secondarily.
 Your finalized submission should contain six or more key redesigned screens, two personas, and a style guide.

 ### Project Overview
 * Course: SI 616: Advanced Visual Design